Amy Irving: Early life

-Irving was born on September 10, 1953, in Palo Alto, California.
-Her father was film and stage director Jules Irving (born Jules Israel) and her mother is actress Priscilla Pointer.
+Irving was born on September 10, 1953, in Palo Alto.
+Her father was film and stage director Jules Irving (born Jules Israel) and her mother was actress Priscilla Pointer.
 Her brother is writer and director David Irving and her sister, Katie Irving, is a singer and teacher of deaf children.
 Irving's father was of Russian-Jewish descent, and one of Irving's maternal great-great-grandfathers was also Jewish.
 Irving was raised in her mother's faith of Christian Science, and her family observed no religious traditions.

-She spent her early life in San Francisco, California, where her father co-founded the Actor's Workshop, and where she was active in local theater as a child.
+Her father co-founded the Actor's Workshop and she was active in local theater as a child.
 She attended the American Conservatory Theater in San Francisco in the late 1960s and early 1970s, and appeared in several productions there.
 She also trained at the London Academy of Music and Dramatic Art.
-As a teenager, Irving relocated with her family to New York City, where her father was appointed the director of the Lincoln Center Repertory Theater.
-There, Irving graduated from the Professional Children's School.
-She made her Off-Broadway debut at age 17 in And Chocolate on Her Chin.
+As a teenager, Irving moved with her family to Manhattan, New York, where her father was appointed the director of the Lincoln Center Repertory Theater.
+She graduated from the Professional Children's School and made her Off-Broadway debut at age 17 in And Chocolate on Her Chin.